Mgalazyn/gym_api-drf/README.md

 ![tesx](https://user-images.githubusercontent.com/91530764/233931541-a75336bf-8865-4f1b-994a-c28c5c2d4b6e.png)

 This project is a RESTful API built with Python, Django, and Django REST Framework to manage a gym's memberships and classes.
 It uses Docker for containerization and Postgresql for data storage.
+Developed in spirit in the of TDD.
+Test written mostly in unitest, django.tests and with rest_framework.test,

 ## Getting Started